Our Programmes

 Outside, take them in and slowly, patiently, teach them how to live and from what.
 By giving them the means.
 Do all that we can so that they do not fall back into the same misfortune.

-Distress: Children from the age of 3 or 4 years old from families where one or both parents are blind are forced to take care of them and manage to access basic necessities for themselves and their families.
-Often living in great precariousness, they become, as the name of the program indicates, “drivers of the blind”, and accompany their parents to beg in the street.
+The plight: Children as young as three or four years old from families where one or both parents are blind are forced to take care of them and find ways to access basic necessities for themselves and their families.
+They are often living in very insecure circumstances, but, as the name of the programme suggests, become “guides for the blind”, and accompany their parents to beg in the streets.

-What we know: This situation prevents their schooling, deprives them of a carefree childhood and sometimes leads them to delinquency.
+What is know: This situation prevents them from attending school, deprives them of a carefree childhood and sometimes leads them into delinquency.

-Presidium offers tailor-made support, sometimes on a long-term basis, in order to guarantee a perennial improvement in the living conditions of the beneficiaries and their families through the implementation of income-generating activities.
+Sentinelles offers tailor-made support, sometimes long-term, to ensure a lasting improvement in the living conditions of beneficiaries and their families through the implementation of income-generating activities.

-Individual follow-up of blind children in terms of education, training, medical care and social integration is implemented during home visits, always in close collaboration with the families.
-Some of them, particularly vulnerable, benefit from temporary food aid.
+Individual monitoring of child guides for the blind in terms of education, training, medical care and social integration are set up during home visits, always in close collaboration with families.
+Some of the particularly vulnerable families receive temporary food aid.

 Food support